 At Elvetham Heath Primary School children learn French from Year 3 to Year 6.
 The overall aim of teaching French is to foster an enthusiasm for languages, while at the same time providing a solid grounding in French and encouraging a broader cultural understanding.

-Pupils are taught to listen attentively to spoken language and show understanding by joining in and responding.
+Pupils are taught by a french specialist to listen attentively to spoken language and show understanding by joining in and responding.
 They explore the patterns and sounds of language through songs, rhymes and games.
 PowerPoint, flashcards, card games, songs, chants, raps, dice games, puppets, French story books, CDs, DVDs and various visual aids all contribute to a stimulating learning environment.

 Pupils are taught to speak in sentences, using familiar vocabulary, phrases and basic language structures.
 Across the 4 years they learn to develop accurate pronunciation and intonation so that others understand when they are reading aloud or using familiar words and phrases.

 Pupils learn to understand basic French grammar, including masculine and feminine forms and the conjugation of high-frequency verbs.
 They also learn key features and patterns of the French language.